jlafosse/jquery-hijack/README.md

 Events
 ======
-There are two events that can be subscribed to:
+The following events can be subscribed to:

 - **beforeHijack**